Colonial history of Angola: 19th century

 Slavery and the slave trade continued to flourish in the interior in the early years of the 20th century, despite the prohibitions of the Portuguese government.
 The extension of authority over the inland tribes proceeded very slowly and was not accomplished without occasional reverses.
-In September 1904 a Portuguese column lost over 300 men, including 114 Europeans, in an encounter with the Kunahamas on the Kunene, not far from the German frontier.
-The Kunahamas are a wild, raiding tribe and were probably largely influenced by the revolt of their southern neighbours, the Hereros, against the Germans.
+In September 1904 a Portuguese column lost over 300 men, including 114 Europeans, in the Battle of the Cunene, an encounter with the Kunahamas on the Kunene River, not far from the German frontier.
+The Kunahamas were probably largely influenced by the revolt of their southern neighbours, the Hereros, against the Germans.
 In 1905 and again in 1907, there was renewed fighting in the same region.

 Until the early 19th century, Portugal's primary interest in Angola was slavery.
 The slaving system began early in the 16th century with the purchase from African chiefs of people to work on sugar plantations in São Tomé, Príncipe, and Brazil.
 The Imbangala and the Mbundu tribes, active slave hunters, were for centuries the main providers of slaves to the market of Luanda.
 Those slaves were bought by Brazilian traders and shipped to America, including the Portuguese colony of Brazil.

 Whilst the economic development of the country was not entirely neglected and many useful food products were introduced, the prosperity of the province was very largely dependent on the slave trade with the Portuguese colony of Brazil, which was not legally abolished until 1830 after Brazil's independence from Portugal (1822) and in fact continued for many years subsequently.
 Many scholars agree that by the 19th century, Angola was the largest source of slaves not only for Brazil, but for the Americas, including the United States.
 By the end of the 19th century, a massive forced labour system had replaced slavery and would continue until outlawed in 1961.
 Portuguese colonial rule in the twentieth century was characterized by rigid dictatorship and exploitation of African labor.

 It was this forced labor that provided the basis for development of a plantation economy and, by the mid-20th century, a major mining sector.
 Forced labour was employed by the Portuguese to construct three railways from the coast to the interior.
 The most important of these was the transcontinental Benguela railroad that linked the port of Lobito with the copper zones of the Belgian Congo and what is now Zambia.